Generating Synthetic Functional Data for Privacy-Preserving GPS Trajectories: Methodology

 \subsection{Proposed synthetic data generation algorithm}

-The FDASynthesis method is implemented as a two-step approach, where first distances between curves are computed, and then the proper synthetis phase occurs.
+The FDASynthesis method is implemented as a two-step approach, where first distances between curves are computed, and then the proper synthesis phase occurs.
 An outline of the methodology is presented in Algorithm \ref{scheme:algo}.

 The amplitude and phase separation framework leaves two notions of distance for functions: one related to amplitude and the other to phase, as defined, respectively, in Equations \ref{eq:d_a} and \ref{eq:d_p}.
 For this work, a single measure of dissimilarity between functions is of interest and would be even more effective if it accounted for both sources of dissimilarity.
 To address this, a new distance function is defined to jointly consider phase variability and amplitude variability.
 This combined distance function, referred to as $D$, is defined between every pair of functions $\bm{f}_i, \bm{f}_j \in \mathcal{F}(I)$ as the convex combination of their amplitude distance $D_a$ and their phase distance $D_p$: